redeclipse/redeclipse.github.io/docs/Editing-Entities.md

 `/newent affinity`

 Affinities are entities that set the positional location of flags, capture points, bomberball spawns, etc.
+These are usually placed with *modebit* and *mutsbit* set to the corresponding bitwise value for specific game modes / mutators.

 ## Camera